crums-io/stowkwik/README.md

 `BinaryObjectManager` uses a type-specific `Codec`; `XmlObjectManager` still needs a type-specific `Encoder` in order to unamibigously compute hash state (we don't want an object's hash to change if we switch XML libraries, for instance.
 Dev note: should be able to automate).
-If on the other hand, you want to marshal objects elsewhere and just want to throw blobs of bytes into a store, you can use a `BytesManager` which doesn't require any codec.
-(A file based version--important in the case of big blobs--is straightforward and in the works).
+If on the other hand, you want to marshal objects elsewhere and just want to throw blobs of bytes into a store, you can use a `BytesManager` which doesn't require any codec. `FileManager` is like `BytesManager` but is more efficient in many respects and is better at managing larger files (blobs).

 The [unit tests](https://github.com/gnahraf/stowkwik/tree/master/src/test/java/com/gnahraf/stowkwik) contain a mock example.
 See